 By building awareness of the potential damage that can be caused to a source through specific actions (e.g. careless land-spreading) or inactions (e.g. failure to properly maintain a wastewater treatment system), the water provider’s primary objective is to alter behaviour and to recruit farmers, householders, community organisations and businesses within the catchment area as partners in devising and implementing a source protection plan.

 Any source protection plan is likely to include the introduction of mitigation measures targeted at specific risks.
 Putting ‘the right measure in the right place’ is essential, as this will enhance community understanding and encourage buy-in to the concept of protecting the source.

 As group water schemes have limited resources, source protection strategies can only succeed with the active co-operation of a range of statutory agencies and voluntary organisations whose expertise and influence will feed into the process.
-As part of the implementation of River Basin Management Plans, under the Drinking Water Directive, there is an emphasis on the value of working with communities and both the EPA's Catchment Team and the Local Authority Waters Programme (LAWPro) are supporting community-based initiatives, including those of the GWS sector.
+As part of the implementation of River Basin Management Plans, under the Drinking Water Directive, there is an emphasis on the value of working with communities and both the EPA's catchment team and the Local Authority Waters Programme (LAWPRO), who are also supporting community-based initiatives, including those of the GWS sector.

 In 2020, the Let It Bee initiative, which was initially implemented by group water schemes participating in the source protection pilot project in Roscommon, won the European Landowners’ Organisation's 'European Bee Award.'
 The overall pilot project was also shortlisted for the European Award for Co-operative Innovation, under the category ‘Environmental Value Creation,’ in 2021.